Paul Daniels: Showbusiness career

+In 2007 Daniels announced they were working on a return of the once successful tv show Wizbit, they started with a small release of a book series to drum up interest ahead of a Television pilot, with episodes produced by HandE Productions.
+This was with a brand new cast and had bigger plans to be made into a movie in 2010.
+However during the recession, this revival was cancelled.

 In 2010, he competed in Strictly Come Dancing with his partner Ola Jordan.
 They were consistently criticised by the judges and were the second couple to leave the competition.

 In August 2011, while filming a scene for ITV's Sooty, Daniels was struck by a flying pizza, thrown by the puppet Sooty.
 He got a piece of pizza in his eye and called in to a cottage hospital for them to rinse it out.
 Later that month he appeared with his son, Martin, on episode 9 of the first season of Penn & Teller: Fool Us.

 On 10 October 2012, Daniels and McGee appeared on All Star Mr & Mrs on ITV.

 In 2008 and 2010, Daniels toured with 'The Best of British Variety Tour', with acts including Cannon and Ball, Christopher Biggins, Frank Carson and The Krankies, where he closed the first half of the show.

 In 2013, Daniels and Debbie McGee toured their 'First Farewell Tour', followed by a tour 'comically' entitled 'Back Despite Popular Demand Tour' a year later.
 They toured 'The Intimate Tour' in 2015 and starred in the pantomime Aladdin at the Regent Theatre, Ipswich from December 2015 until January 2016, completing the run a few days before Daniels was taken ill.

 Awards

-Daniels was awarded the "Zina Bennett Trophy" from the British Ring of the International Brotherhood of Magicians in 1964 while he was known as "Ted Daniels".
+Daniels was awarded the Zina Bennett trophy from the British Ring of the International Brotherhood of Magicians in 1964, while he was known as Ted Daniels.

-Daniels was awarded the 'Magician of the Year' Award by the Academy of Magical Arts in 1982, becoming the first magician from outside the US to receive it.
+Daniels was awarded the Magician of the Year award by the Academy of Magical Arts in 1982, becoming the first magician from outside the US to receive it.
 An Easter special of The Paul Daniels Magic Show won the Golden Rose of Montreux Award at the International TV Festival in Switzerland in 1985.

-Daniels was the recipient of 'The Maskelyne', awarded for services to British Magic by The Magic Circle in 1988.
+Daniels was the recipient of the Maskelyne, awarded for services to British magic by The Magic Circle in 1988.

-Daniels was awarded 'The Devant' for services to International Magic by The Magic Circle in 2007, and 'The Carlton Comedy Award' was bestowed upon him in 2012 by the same organization.
+Daniels was awarded the Devant for services to International Magic by the Magic Circle in 2007, and the Carlton Comedy Award was bestowed upon him in 2012 by the same organization.

-Daniels was also awarded the "Great Lafayette Award" by the Edinburgh International Magic Festival in 2011.
+Daniels was also given the Great Lafayette Award by the Edinburgh International Magic Festival in 2011.